dotnet/dotnet-docker/samples/run-tests-in-sdk-container.md

-# Running .NET Core Unit Tests with Docker
+# Running Tests with Docker

 You can use Docker to run your unit tests in an isolated environment using the [.NET Core SDK Docker image](https://hub.docker.com/_/microsoft-dotnet-core-sdk/).
 This is useful if your development and production environments don't match, like, for example, Windows and Linux, respectively.
 There are a multiple ways to run unit tests in containers, which are demonstrated in this document.